 And Intercom began creating content, the first 93 blog posts out of 100 were created by their co-founder Des-Traynor.

 Here’s how Gianni Giacomelli, the CMO at Genpact, put it at the Contently Summit – “Content has an incredibly strong grip on culture formation,” he said.
 “The moment we started having strong stories, the CEOs, the CFOs, the investors… [They] loved it.”

 So stop thinking about content as a channel in a silo.
 Let it influence all the aspects of your company and prioritize it.
-Here’s a content marketing institute article on kicking off a unified strategy for content in your marketing that you can refer.
+Here’s a content marketing institute article on kicking off a unified strategy for content in your marketing that you can refer to.

 6. Organic Search Remains The Most Reliable Traffic Source

-If you’re promoting your content on social media, then you might have first-hand experienced the continuous drop in organic reach.
+If you’re promoting your content on social media, then you might have had first-hand experience in the continuous drop in organic reach.